Triads-Developer/labelR/README.md

 Similar to formatTest, formatHIT will return the HTML-formatted string within R as well as write a HIT.html file to your working directory.
 You can view the fully rendered HIT as it will appear to workers by opening the .html file using a web browser.
-You can edit further edit the HIT’s HTML code manually by opening the .html file using a text editor.
+You can further edit the HIT’s HTML code manually by opening the .html file using a text editor.

 To create the HIT on MTurk, it is recommended that you sign into the MTurk website as a requester, navigate to the Create tab, click New Project, and select Item Equality from the left sidebar for the default task setup.
-On the first page of the HIT setup you can specify how the title, description, price, and duration of your HITs, as well as apply your custom qualification by selectign it from the drop-down menu populated by pressing the “(+) Add another criterion” button.
+On the first page of the HIT setup you can specify the title, description, price, and duration of your HITs, as well as apply your custom qualification by selecting it from the drop-down menu populated by pressing the “(+) Add another criterion” button.
 For the second page of the HIT setup, you should copy the complete contents of your HIT.html file and paste it to fill the entire page of formatting